wultra/powerauth-server/docs/PowerAuth-Server-0.23.0.md

 ## Database record encryption

 If you turned on additional database record encryption in any previous PowerAuth Server version (see [Encrypting Records in Database](Encrypting-Records-in-Database.md#additional-record-encryption)), please contact us at [support@wultra.com](mailto:support@wultra.com).
 The encryption scheme has been slightly changed, so we can help you with the migration.

+## SOAP Endpoint Changes

+### Revoking Recovery Codes on Activation Removal

+We added an optional `revokeRecoveryCodes` attribute to [activation removal service call](./SOAP-Service-Methods.md#method-removeactivation).
+This flag indicates if recovery codes that are associated with removed activation should be also revoked.
+By default, the value of the flag is `false`, hence omitting the flag results in the same behavior as before this change.